 "I feel honored and blessed to be the head coach at Vanguard," states Soliday.
 "All of my personal and professional development to this point has been geared toward being prepared for this opportunity.
 It's not just about being a head coach, but about working at an institution like Vanguard with the quality of leadership that makes it so special."

-Brian, nicknamed "Boomer", played four seasons for the VU men's basketball program.
+Roberts played four seasons for the VU men's basketball program from 2004-2008.
 A two-time GSAC and NAIA Scholar-Athlete, Roberts was named Vanguard's Male Athlete Champion of Character as a senior.
 A pure shooter who scored 690 career points, he shot 42% from three-point range, making 155 treys in his 120-game career.
-Brian also made 79% of his free throws and tossed out 155 assists, playing an instrumental part in a pair of 20-win seasons and a trip to the NAIA Division I Men's Basketball Championships during his career.
-Giving back to the Vanguard program with his love for the sport of basketball, there is no doubt that Roberts will help Vanguard Men's basketball return to the upper echelon of the GSAC.
+Brian also tossed out 155 assists, playing an instrumental part in a pair of 20-win seasons and a trip to the NAIA Division I Men's Basketball Championships during his career.
+Giving back to the Vanguard program with his love for the sport of basketball, there is no doubt that Roberts plays a crucial role in the Lions’ return to the upper echelon of the GSAC

 "I really believe that God is doing big things at Vanguard," says Roberts.
-"I am pumped to play a small part in what He is doing.
-Vanguard is a home to me, and coaching is a great chance to impact the lives of our guys.
-I look forward to helping Coach Soliday build this program back to where it should be."
+"I am excited to play a small part in what He is doing.
+Vanguard is a home to me, and coaching is a great chance to impact the lives of our guys.”

 Vanguard men's basketball welcomed Kevin Heenan to the Lions' coaching staff in 2012.
 Heenan is currently working as an assistant under third-year head coach Rhett Soliday.